mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 !!!
 For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Start guide](http://www.yoctoproject.org/docs/2.1/yocto-project-qs/yocto-project-qs.html).

-##Dependencies
+## Prerequisites

 !
 We use the Yocto Project's **krogoth** branch below. *Building meta-mender on other releases of the Yocto Project will likely not work seamlessly.* `meta-mender` has other branches like [daisy](https://github.com/mendersoftware/meta-mender/tree/daisy), but these branches are no longer maintained by Mender developers.
+Please reach out on the [Mender community mailing list](https://groups.google.com/a/lists.mender.io/forum#!forum/mender) if you would like help with getting Mender to work on other versions of the Yocto Project.

-The *meta-mender* layer depends on the following repositories:
+The required meta layers are found in the following repositories:

 ```
 URI: git://git.yoctoproject.org/poky